tamimat/portfolio/_posts/2017-05-01-diva-vision.md

 ---
 author:
- name: Storytelling
+ name: DIVA • Storytelling
 title: Creating a Vision & Telling a Story
-summary: This is how story telling was used to unite the team on one vision and goal.
+summary: (2/4) This is how story telling was used to unite the team on one vision and goal.
 ---

 ```